-Seamless patterns can be applied on any background you can imagine, from a website or application to your Tinder photo.
+Seamless patterns can be applied to any background you can imagine, from a website or application to your Tinder photo.

 What You Will Need to Perform the Mission